 This version of pani puri is what my mother makes.
 It’s a little different from the Bombay street version that uses a hot pea stew instead of chana and moong.

-Pani for Pani Puri
+Pani Puri Water

 “Pani” is Hindi for water.
 It refers to the “water” that is used to fill the shell once the shell is stuffed.
 If you don’t get the pani right, the dish is ruined.